-The new liquidity position in 0-3 months bracket increased due to the excess liquidity position of the Company.
-Even though the 3-12 age bracket shows a negative liquidity gap, the FD renewal ratio above 75% makes the gap positive in the actual position.
+Even though the 3-12 age bracket shows a negative liquidity gap, the fixed deposit renewal ratio above 75% and renewals of gold loans makes the gap positive in the actual position.

-The renewal ratio was maintained above the threshold limit of 75% through out the year despite the economic shocks generated by the pandemic.
+The renewal ratio was maintained above the threshold limit of 75% through out the year despite the economic shocks.